-Within five calendar days of receipt of the eligibility file from DCH, the GF 360° CMO electronically sends the DFCS case manager or juvenile probation and parole specialist the member information packet.
-Upon request, the packet may be mailed to the foster parent, caregiver, residential placement provider or state agency staff.
-For Adoption Assistance members, the member information packet is mailed to the Adoption Assistance member or adoptive parent within five calendar days.
-Some of the information the packet contains includes:
+Within five calendar days of receipt of the eligibility file from DCH, the GF 360° CMO ensures the DFCS case manager or juvenile probation and parole specialist has access to the member information packet.
+These packets are located in the DFCS and DJJ offices.
+Upon request by the authorized representative, the packet may be mailed to the foster parent, caregiver, residential placement provider or state agency staff.
+For Adoption Assistance members, the member information packet is mailed to the Adoption Assistance parent or authorized representative within five calendar days.
+The following is a list of some of the information included in the packet.

-- A welcome letter with the name and contact information for the Georgia Families 360° member's care coordinator - Information about the roles of the CCT and how to seek help in scheduling appointments and accessing care coordination services - A Georgia Families 360° member handbook
+• A welcome letter with the name and contact information for the Georgia Families 360° member's care coordinator

+- Information about the roles of the CCT and how to seek help in scheduling appointments and accessing care coordination services

+- A Georgia Families 360° member handbook

 - A new member ID card

 - PCP and dentist change forms

 - Explanation of the disenrollment procedures for Adoption Assistance members

 - Information on the ombudsman liaison.